-PART D - INTANGIBLE PERSONAL PROPERTY (If you have nothing to report, write "non icates of deposit, etc See e instructions] TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See Instruction (If you have nothing to report, write "non NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESS ES [Ownership or po sitions in certain types of b usinesses - See Instructions] (If you have nothing to report, write "none ENTITY#1 I BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY - EMILITARI BOOMESS ENTITY 2 ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH F AR E CONTINUED OF N A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE R: CPA or ATT ORNEY SIGNATURE ONLY Signature: If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: I,, prepared the CE Form 1 in accordance with Section 112.3145, Florida Statutes, and the instructions to the form.
-Upon my reasonable knowledge and belief, the disclosure herein is true and correct.
-Date Signed: Date Orginali CPA/Attorney Signat ure Date Signed FILING INSTR UCTIONS: At the end of office or employment each of local officer, state officer, and specified add state employee is required to file a final disclosure form (Form 1F) within 60 days of leaving office or complement unless to y flie by mail or email.
-C Elections for the mail dress to use.
-Do not e mmission on Ethics.
-It w contact your Supervisor Ing address or email Imail your form to the vill be returned.
-In specified state To determine what category your position falls under, see the "Who Must File" Instructions on page 3.
-NOTE: If you are leaving office or employment during the first half of 2022, you may not or she takes another position within the 60-day period that requires filing financial disclosure on Form 1 or Form 6.

-WHERE TO FILE:
+PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE B USINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See inst nuctions] (If you have nothing to report, write NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSIN (if you have nothing to report, write sitions in certain types of b usinesses - See instructions] (a you have nothing to report, white ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSIN IESS NATURE OF MY OWNERSHIP INTEREST IF ANY OF PARTS A THROUGH ARE CONTINUED ON N A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILER: CPA or ATTORNEY SIGNATURE ONLY If a certified public accountant licensed under Chapter 473, or Signature: attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: 1 , prepared accordance with Section 112.3145, Florida structions to the form.
+Upon my reasonable Data Signadi knowledge and belief, the disclosure herein is true and correct.
+Date Signed: CPA/Attorney Signature Date Signed · · FILING INSTRUCTIONS: WHEN TO FILE: To determine what category your position At the end of office or employment each may file by mail or email.
+C of Elections for the mail To determine what category your position fails under, see the "Who Must File" Instructions local officer, state officer, and specified address to use.
+Do not mail your form to the on page 3. state employee is required to file a final Commission on Ethics. it disclosure form (Form 1F) within 60 days NOTE: of leaving office or employment, unless he employees who file If you are leaving office or employment during the first half of 2023, you may not or she takes another position within the Ethics may file by Ethics may file by email.
+To file by mail, have filed Form 1 for 2022.
+In that case, disclosure on Form 1 or Form 6. send the completed form t Tallahassee, FL 32317-57 this is not the last form you will file.
+Form 1F covers January 1, 2023, through your WHERE TO FILE: 325 John Knox Rd, Bidg E, EL 32303 To file with the Ste 200, Tallahassee, last day of office or employment.
+You scan your completed form and any attachments as a pdf (do not use any other format), send it to CEForm1@leg.state.fl.us and retain a copy for your records.
+Do not file by both mail and email.
+Choose only one filing method.

-Local officers file with the Supervisor of Elections of the county in which they permanently reside.
+Elections of the county in which they permanently reside.
 (If you do not permanently reside in Florida, file with the Supervisor of the county where your agency has its headquarters.)
 Form 1 filers who file with the Supervisor of Elections